HISTORY OF THE APCS

 For the first few months, the APCS was centered on the groups website which included sections for a member museum, display ideas, member profiles, book reviews, care and cleaning tips, discussion board and founder's section.

 But after a few months, talk began about meeting in person.
 So in 2004, the APCS held its first Annual Gathering.
 The meeting was held near Melissa's home, in Seattle, WA.
-There were 13 attendees, plus our webmaster and Melissa's husband.
+There were 13 attendees, plus the (then) webmaster and Melissa's husband.

-Nine Annual Gatherings have been held in cities around the world including Los Angeles, Washington DC, Minneapolis, San Francisco, Cincinnati, Manhattan and Las Vegas.
+The Annual Gatherings have been held in cities around the world including Los Angeles, Washington DC, Minneapolis, San Francisco, Cincinnati, Manhattan, Las Vegas, and Chicago.
 In 2014, the APCS held its first international gathering in Amsterdam, hosted by the Tassenmuseum Hendrijke, and its Director Sigrid Ivo.

 In addition to countless special new friendships, the APCS has been featured on TV, in film, and numerous print articles.